 Fishing operations of the fleet moved along the equator under a seasonal pattern, mainly concentrating in the exclusive economic zones of Papua New Guinea, Federated States of Micronesia, Kiribati, Nauru, Marshall Islands and Solomon Islands, as well as the neighboring high seas.
 In the years when El Niño phenomena occur, the fish tends to move eastwards and the fishing activities will follow the pattern of this movement.
 In contrary, in years of La Niña, fish schools tend to concentrate more in the western part of the Pacific, and the fishing activities move likewise.
 The distribution of fishing effort in recent three years is shown in Figure 6.
-The total catches of SKJ, YFT and BET by the purse seine fishery in 2019 increased to 239,076 mt from 193,682 mt in 2018 (Table 6).
+The total catches of SKJ, YFT and BET by the purse seine fishery in 2020 decreased to 150,371 mt from 239,076 mt in 2019 (Table 6).
 Catch by species for Taiwanese purse seiners operating in the North Pacific Ocean is shown as Table 7.